Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/tutorials/page-tutorials.md

     </extension>
     ```

     This extension module identifies the package with the web script that we want to override by setting the `targetPackageRoot` property.
-When we have set what web script to override we use the `sourcePackageRoot` property to tell Alfresco Content Services where to pick up the customized web script files.
+When we have set what web script to override we use the `sourcePackageRoot` property to tell Content Services where to pick up the customized web script files.

     This module will be deployed automatically when the application server is started as we have the `auto-deploy` property set to `true`.